taskworld/prescript/README.md

 # prescript - an acceptance test runner [![CircleCI](https://circleci.com/gh/taskworld/prescript/tree/master.svg?style=svg)](https://circleci.com/gh/taskworld/prescript/tree/master)

-__prescript__ is a JavaScript test framework that helps make it fun to write end-to-end/acceptance tests.
+__prescript__ is a JavaScript test micro-framework that helps make it fun to write end-to-end/acceptance tests.

 > __Note:__ It is quite hard to explain in writing.
 I recommend watching this very short video demo instead.
 But I haven’t produced the video yet :(.
 Check back later then :)